ByteForge88/ChatFilter-PMMP/README.md

 # Description
 Block bad words from your server EVEN if the player has "chat censor" off.

+# Features
+- You may add your own words to censor

+# TODO
+none for now...

 # Specs
 - Requires [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) API 5.36.0-latest